jaeheejung/jaeheejung.github.io/research.md

 Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee.
 "When Does Media Coverage Have Durable Effects on Policy Attitudes?"

 Jung, Jae-Hee and Scott Clifford.
 "Are Moral Values Uniquely Divisive?"

+Jung, Jae-Hee, Pepper Culpepper, and Taeku Lee.
+"Expressive or Engaging?
+Negative Emotions and Political Behavior in Policy Contexts."